whitepitek/gkila/gkila.md

 # Gkila

 ## Components
-### Index
-command: `add_word <hash> <word>`

-Add a keyword <word> corresponding to <hash> to the "new" index return 0 on success, 1 on failure

-command: `update_index`

-Update the "stable" index merging in with the "new" one. return 0 on success, 1 on failure
 ### Walker
 Walk through DHT, find torrents, add them to index.
-command: `walker`

-This is a wrapper script which runs magneticod and builds a database with the table "files" with the following scheme: `uint64 id, char[40] hash, char[] path`

 command: `get_index_updates [--all]`

 Print new items in csv: